annotatorB/schubert_dances/README.md

 07.11
 * Decide on the inner representation of scores (we parse MuseScore 3 format to a cleaner, more usuable format).
-* Finish the tool able to playback parsed scores (for ).
+* Finish the tool able to playback parsed scores.

 14.11
 * First version of the parser, able to extract basic features such as: